tlepple/iceberg-intro-workshop/README.md

 ###  Query of the table after our first INSERT statement:
   *  replace thse snapshop id with your value:

+In this step we will get results that show the data as it was originally loaded.
 ```
 SELECT *
   FROM icecatalog.icecatalog.customer